 Anett Vándor, Customer Engagement Lead of Later

-"We used to host 2-4 live webinars a month.
-Now we run multiple webinars a few times every weekday and attendance has gone up 6x!"
+"We used to host 2-4 live webinars a month at capacity.
+Now we host 100+ a month and attendance has gone up 6x!"

 Founded as the first-to-market Instagram scheduler in 2014, Later (formerly Latergramme) has grown from a simple Instagram tool to the #1 visual marketing platform for Instagram, Facebook, Twitter, and Pinterest.
 Now with over 4 million users globally, Later is a member of the Instagram Partner Program and a Pinterest Marketing Partner.

 What problems were you struggling with before you came across eWebinar?